Main Page

 My remix of the "Cybuster Theme" from the GBA game Super Robot Taisen: Original Generation is a good example of a plain remix since it's fairly close-sounding to the original and doesn't contain any additions.

-The "Extended Remix" tag is used to denote a straight reinterpretation that is faithful to the melodies as well as the overall style of the original music, with the minor exception that some part or parts were used to extend things in order to produce a track that doesn't have an abrupt end and is at least 3 minutes long.
+The "Extended Remix" tag is used to denote a straight reinterpretation that is faithful to the melodies as well as the overall style of the original music, with the minor exception that some part or parts were used to extend things in order to produce a track that doesn't have an abrupt end and/or is at least 3 minutes long.
 However, the latter is more of a personal preference than anything else since I normally don't make tracks that are under 3 minutes.

 The "Vandahlia Special Remix" tag is used to denote a less exact reinterpretation where a faithfulness to the original melodies were either added to or accompanied by noticeable alterations as a certain amount of creative liberty was taken during the remixing process, such as producing a style that differs from the original, or the addition of a lesser melody or a segment that isn't a part of the original music and was added in order to extend and/or to add variation to a short track.